 By now the sketch design is signed off – the size, location, form and probably external materials are all agreed.
 Your designer can now develop the secondary elements of the design and begin co-ordinating the work of sub-consultants.
-At the end of this phase, all aspects of the project should be defined.
+At the end of this phase, all aspects of the project should be defined for your Developed design.

 - Attend design meetings and provide clear and timely feedback on material selections and design details for things like balustrades, pergolas, kitchen and bathroom layouts.

 - Review the revised cost estimate.